![]() |

 |

 The A- and B-pillars are done for now.
-One thing still left before I'll call it good, and pull the body off the frame, and that is the roof structure.
+Just the roof structure to do before pulling the body off the frame.

 |